 Today’s Reading: Joshua 7-24

-After their victory at Jericho, God gave specific instructions to NOT take any of the things from Jericho but to destroy everything.
+After their victory at Jericho, God gave specific instructions not to take any of the things from Jericho but to destroy everything.
 If anyone disobeyed, it would bring trouble to the entire camp.
 A man named Achan saw a beautiful robe, 200 silver coins and a bar of gold weighing more than a pound.
 He wanted them so much that he took them (7:21).
 God had supplied Achan’s every need but Achan was focused more on what he wanted but did not have instead of on all God had provided.

 When Joshua and the people came to the Lord, seeking an answer for their defeat, God revealed that the covenant relationship had been broken.
-Achan was found guilty – his sin not only destroyed him and the 36 warriors who died in battle, but also his entire family.
+Achan was found guilty and his sin not only destroyed him and the 36 warriors who died in battle, but also his entire family.
 His selfish decision affected those he loved most, left 36 families grieving the loss of their soldier and brought trouble to the entire camp.

-So why does God want us to inquire of Him?
-RELATIONSHIP – it is evident even in the Old Testament that God wants a relationship with each of us.
+It is evident even in the Old Testament that God wants a relationship with each of us.
 He does not want us to live independently, but to inquire of Him – to call on Him.
 And He will listen!
 He does not want us to live in fear, but in faith.
 God repeats His Joshua 1:9 instructions in Joshua 10:25, just like He reminds us again today:

 “Don’t ever be afraid or discouraged,” Joshua told his men.
 “BE STRONG AND COURAGEOUS, for the Lord is going to do this…” – Joshua 10:25